History of 213 Kinsley

 The first third of the 20th century, the building housed a series of bakeries, the second third, department stores, and the last twenty-ish years, antique stores.

 Hmmm… Bakery.
 General Merchandise.
 Antiques.
 Sounds like a good plan to me!
-Perhaps all three combined will make up The Palace Emporium.
+Perhaps all three combined will make up the future Motor Palace Mercantile.

 Here’s the breakdown through the years: